What is marketing automation?

 An omnichannel automation platform will give you a holistic view of your database.
 As a result, you’ll be able to build in-depth customer profiles that exceed simple names and email addresses.

 You’ll be able to break down customer data and identify trends in your audience.
 Insights such as customer location, how often they interact with you, and the average order value is just a couple of trends you can discover.

 Marketing automation campaigns send specific content based on this data.
 Customer actions such as abandoned browses can trigger campaigns and recapture lost customers.
 Campaigns such as birthday programs run in the background, automatically enrolling customers based on their D.O.B data.

 Why is marketing automation important?

 Marketers are time-poor.
 That’s a fact.
 There is always a pressing deadline and pressure to hit targets as quickly as possible.
-Marketing automation software helps to free-up your time.
+Marketing automation software helps to free up your time.

 Automating repetitive, time-consuming tasks give you more time to think creatively, develop new campaigns, and focus on achieving your strategic goals.
 For B2C brands, this may take the form of automating your mid-season sale campaign.
-B2B sales teams can get relief from following up leads with an automated lead nurture campaign.
+B2B sales teams can get relief from following up on leads with an automated lead nurture campaign.